PashavanBijlert/MuSkeMo/README.md

 # **MuSkeMo utilities**

 The MuSkeMo.zip release contains a folder with MuSkeMo utlities.
 This includes a MuSkeMo_to_OpenSim.m Matlab script to convert your MuSkeMo outputs to an OpenSim model.
 You must have the [OpenSim Matlab API](https://opensimconfluence.atlassian.net/wiki/spaces/OpenSim/pages/53089380/Scripting+with+Matlab) installed.
-This folder also includes python scripts that can be run in Blender's script editor, including a muscle line of action fitter, and some demo scripts that show you how to access MuSkeMo functionality via the Python API.
+This folder also includes python scripts that can be run in Blender's script editor, including a muscle line of action fitter and a moment arms analysis, and some demo scripts that show you how to access MuSkeMo functionality via the Python API.